 I’ve made it no secret on here, on social media, or privately among friends, that I’ve struggled with depression most of my life.
 I was diagnosed with situational depression when I was 18, then re-diagnosed with bi-polar II and ADD only a few years ago.
 I’ve struggled with multiple suicide attempts.
 Two major ones were February 27, 2000, and this past New Years.
 I’ve struggled to find joy in things I once loved: pro-wrestling, comics, exercise, yoga, etc. I felt like a burden on everyone around me.
 I’d lost hope of a future for myself.

-Fearing turning 40-years-old and feeling like an unaccomplished loser was my breaking point last New Years.
+Feeling like an unaccomplished loser was my breaking point last New Years.
 Turning 40 this year didn’t help matters, either.
 Any time I made any headway in recovering, something pulled me back down.
 Even though I continued attending the yoga teacher training at Therapeutic Approach Yoga Studio (TAYS), I still couldn’t get my hopes up on anything.
 I hadn’t been doing my homework and as the final weekend loomed, I hadn’t done any practice teaching of my own.
 I dreaded teaching the final practical class.
 My friend and classmate Alesia helped me put together a great sequence.
 So that upcoming Friday still caused anxiety, but not quite as much.

 However, something more interesting happened that same Friday, June 22, 2018.

 At first, I struggled.
 With meditating, I could never keep my focus on anything.
 Meditation always frustrated me.
 I’d shift, fidget, and couldn’t stop my mind from wandering.
-We meditated often in TAYS.
+We meditated often at TAYS.
 One of our first times, all my insecurities bubbled to the surface and I broke down crying.
 Cleo Burke, one of the TAYS teachers (and also a therapist), helped me through that breakdown with some breathing exercises.

 I felt like…I actually got it.
 I was meditating!
 I was totally meditating!
 Meditation City!
 Population: Nick!